oddbird/oddsite/content/index.rst

   are internationally known for their open source contributions to `Sass/CSS`_ and `Django/Python`_, respectively.
-  Both have created and maintained popular tools, while also contributing to the underlying languages.
+  We've written the books,
+  contributed to the languages,
+  and created the web development tools.
-  We don't just follow best-practice, we help define it.
+  **We don't just follow best-practice, we help define it.**

   .. _Miriam: #@@@
   .. _Carl: #@@@